tnebooks/11th-zoology/content.en/excretion/mechanism-of-urine-formation-in-human/index.md

 Net filtration pressure = 55 mmHg - (30 mmHg + 15 mmHg) 5 = 10mmHg

-The effective glomerular pressure of 10 mmHg results in ultrafiltration.
+The effective glomerular pressure of 10 mmHg results in **ultrafiltration**.
 Glomerular filtration rate (GFR) is the volume of filtrate formed min21 in all nephrons (glomerulus) of both the kidneys.
 In adults the GFR is approximately 120- 125mL/min.
 Blood from the glomerulus is passed out through the efferent arteriole.
 The smooth muscle of the efferent arteriole contract resulting in vasoconstriction.
 Table 8.1 shows the relative concentrations of substances in the blood plasma and the glomerular filtrate.
 The glomerular filtrate is similar to blood plasma except that there are no plasma proteins.
 In cortical nephrons, blood from efferent arteriole flows into peritubular capillary beds and enters the venous system carrying with it recovered solutes and water from the interstitial fluid that surrounds the tubule.

 **Table 8.1** Concentration of substances in the blood plasma and in the glomerular filtrate